 After the first couple of plays, I started giving the evil cult grander plans, Potion Factories, and different leader and faction dynamics.

 Speaking of factions, my sandboxes have those, too.
 Ingredient #2 for sandboxes would be a living world, and ingredient #3 would be cunning factions and a large cast of NPCs.

 Ingredient #4 is a plot arc.
 While this might seem to conflict with the idea of sandbox, where the players make all the choices and you just present an interesting milieu, I’ve found through trial and error that a great plot helps you think better, even if the plot just runs in the background.

-Sandbox adventures ingredient #5 is great rewards.
+Ingredient #5 is great rewards.
 In addition to standard loot and items players want to acquire, let them earn status, respect, and a stake in the world.
 Let the PCs make roots, champion the weak, and build something they can call their own whether it’s the Sword & Board Ranch, noble titles, or families.

-What Are Your Ingredients For Sandbox Adventures?
+What Are Your Sandbox Ingredients?

 Have you run a sandbox campaign before?